astridx/meinblog/content/posts/joomla/39joomla-module-installation-script.en.md

   - Joomla
 ---

 In this chapter we add an installation script.
-In the explanations of the component, I described what you use it for.
+In the explanations of the component, I described what you use it for.<!-- \index{module!installation script} -->

 ## For impatient people